 via My Modern Met

 Tired of traditional advertising?
 You can use billboards to create something that demands attention based on your message or design.
 As you have already understood, McDonald’s is a leader in guerrilla marketing.
 You don’t even need words to get what they are saying.
+So inspiring!

 Capsico Sauce is burning hot for real.